Veslyquix/SRR_FEGBA/Readme.md

 WAve
 ZoramineFae
 For details on specific BGs, please see the files in gfx/BGs

+Item icons:
+--
+Batima
+Zelix
+FuriousHaunter
+Alice
+LisandraBrave
+Glenn
+Ereshkigal
+Peerless
+For details on specific icons, please see the files in gfx/ItemIcons

 BGM (when random is enabled):
+--
 RandomWizard
 AReliableChair
 Tak